live-codes/livecodes/docs/docs/features/external-css-js.md

 # External CSS/JS

-URLs to external CSS stylesheets and JavaScript files can be added to the page from the UI using the settings menu → External CSS/JS.
+URLs to external CSS stylesheets and JavaScript files can be added to the page from the UI using the app menu → External CSS/JS.
 There, URLs can be added (each in a separate line).

 These are loaded before the editor codes.
 You can override CSS properties in them.
 Global javascript variables defined there should be available to your code.